MeijiaH/theme-academic-cv/content/authors/admin/_index.md

 highlight_name: true
 ---

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Meijia Huang is a master student of Health economcis at Karolinska Institutet.
+Her research interests include cost-effectiveness modelling, health technology assessment and epidemiology in non-communicable diseases.
+She is working on the thesis on assessing cost-effectivness of one diagnostic test for patients with supected cornonary artery disease in Stockholm Center For Health Economics(StoCHE).
 {style="text-align: justify;"}